ProgrammingFire/hashnode-blog/ckxhjvyq001oxess1bfzx7dya.md

 }
 ```

-Because now our User component want these props where we are rendering this component we need to pass the props like in **App.tsx**
+Because now our User component wants these props where we are rendering this component we need to pass the props like in **App.tsx**

 ```tsx
 <User firstName="Nouman" lastName="Rahman" userId={12} />
 ```

-Now our app look like this
+Now our app looks like this

 ![image](https://cdn.hashnode.com/res/hashnode/image/upload/v1640178113276/1aCgaR5oW.png)